 Myth #2.
 We’re looking at YOUR husband.
-This is an unspoken, but often unmistakable vibe of accusation that some married ladies send out.
+This is an unspoken, but often unmistakable vibe that some married ladies send out.
 It happens every time you are warm and friendly to us…UNTIL your husband walks up!
 Then your eyes grow distant, you take your husband by the arm, and you suddenly have to go somewhere else.
 Or, you will go out to lunch with your single friends, but only invite your married friends over to your home.
 I know how all this works because I used to be in The Married Club, but was wordlessly kicked out after my divorce.
 The same ladies who used to regularly text or call me up and invite me over now just give me curious-yet-sympathetic looks at the grocery and ask nosy questions regarding who I’m dating.

 Some women show more obvious distrust, and even though it can seem a little ridiculous, it mostly just makes me sad!
 Granted, there are some predatory single women out there, but most mature, unmarried women I know won’t wear a pair of secondhand shoes, and they really don’t want a secondhand man either!
 But, out of respect for you, I will continue to walk past your husband without eye contact.
 It’s cool…